What is liposuction?

 - Laser-assisted liposuction is also called by its brand name: SmartLipo.
 The FDA approved laser-assisted liposuction in 2007.
 Your surgeon makes a few small incisions in the fat removal area and injects a fluid mixture containing a salt solution, a local anesthetic, and epinephrine through the incisions.
 This fluid prevents excessive blood loss, swelling, and bruising.
 Your surgeon inserts a thin laser fiber into the incisions to heat and loosen the fat.
 A small surgical vacuum or syringe is used to remove the fat through a cannula.

-Your surgeon will determine which type and method of surgery is best for you.
-Learn about the different liposuction procedures and ask why your surgeon will use a particular type of procedure for you.
+Your surgeon will determine which type of surgery is best for you.
+Learn about the different liposuction procedures and ask why your surgeon will use a particular type for you.